michaniets/french-childes/README.md

   - UDPipe API call integrated in childes.py
   - --html_dir: html export of parsed corpus, with links in table
   - more efficient CHAT file streaming (line-by-line parser)
+  - input file can be gzipped (*.gz)
-  - output of two CSV versions:
+  - output two CSV versions:
     - full: including CoNLL-U annotation
-    - work: withou CoNLL-U annotation, rows optionally filtered by --pos_output
+    - work: without CoNLL-U annotation, rows optionally filtered by --pos_output
   - updated wrapper script childes-pipeline.sh
   - abandoned:
     - processing of %mor annotation if tagger is not used